The Aboriginal Housing Office (AHO) is supported by and works closely with the NSW Government and other organisations and agencies.

 The AHO works in close cooperation with:

-- NSW Department of Family & Community Services (FACS) (including Housing NSW) AHO works in partnership with Housing NSW through a Service Agreement for the provision of tenancy and housing related services.
+- NSW Department of Planning and Environment AHO works in partnership with Housing NSW through a Service Agreement for the provision of tenancy and housing related services.

-- Department of the Prime Minister & Cabinet – Indigenous Affairs (Australian Government).
+- Department of the Prime Minister & Cabinet (Australian Government).

 - Indigenous Business Australia A partnership to provide incentives for tenants of AHO owned properties to purchase the property in which they live.
 This scheme is known as the IBA/AHO Home Purchase Scheme.